 This European modern Chihuahua (over 40 Bests in Show) is an improvement structurally from the neck down but just look at this head - almost a ball, with a sharp stop and a much shorter, stuck-on muzzle that's beginning to look like an afterthought.
 Not all of today's show dogs have muzzles this short but it is a trend and there really is no historical rationale for it.

-Almost unbelievably, the AKC illustrated standard (NB this is a link to direct download on dogwellnet.com - the only place I could find it online) features these heads as examples of a correct head.
+Almost unbelievably, the AKC illustrated standard (NB this is a link to a direct download on dogwellnet.com - the only place I could find it online) features these heads as examples of a correct head.
 I mean.... the bottom right 😱

 'There is little doubt the Chihuahua has improved since the breed was first recognized by the AKC in 1904," write two American doyennes of the breed here.
 'Chihuahuas shown prior to 1940 were generally of the "deer" or "fawn" type, a bit leggy and longer bodied, and - too frequently, roach backed.
 Also, well into the 1930's the breed was still showing the results of mixed breeding.
 The year 1940 brought a marked change for the better, with more breeders recognizing the true Chihuahua type.
 The strength of the Chihuahua rests entirely in the hands of the dedicated breeders who strive, with each breeding, to produce dogs meeting the breed standard.
-We think this is a pretty good testimony of the Chihuahua today!
+We think this is a pretty good testimony of the Chihuahua today!'

 Nevertheless, "deer-head" Chis are the ones still found in much of Mexico - and they tend to be more popular with pet owners not involved in the pursuit of rosettes.
 It is also impossible to find anything like the dogs above in the photographic archive.

-The show breeders on CRUFFA objected to me calling the dog on the right a "deer-head", saying the dog still has an apple-shaped head.
+The Chi breeders on CRUFFA objected to me calling the dog on the right a "deer-head", saying the dog still has an apple-shaped head.
 They did however recognise the dog as a Chihuahua (not always the case when I post more moderate dogs) and although a dog like this would not win in the show-ring today, it gave me some hope that show-breeders could be persuaded to to start selecting for a more moderate head like this one.
 Aesthetically it is so much more attractive.

-ITe KC's Breed Watch scheme does ask judges to monitor the following in Chis:
+The KC's Breed Watch scheme does ask judges to monitor the following in Chis:

 But here's the bitch that won BOB at Crufts in 2019.

-And then, of course, there's the problem of those holes in the skull.
+But back to the problem of those holes in the skull.

 In their upcoming paper, the authors conclude: